cyk990422/BoPR/README.md

 # BoPR: Body-aware Part Regressor for Human Shape and Pose Estimation

-This is the official repository of the BoPR & RopeTP.
+This is the official repository of the BoPR.

 BoPR: Body-aware Part Regressor for Human Shape and Pose Estimation.